gchq/sleeper/docs/12-design.md

 Most internal operations in a Sleeper instance operate on a schedule.
 We use CloudWatch scheduled rules to invoke these.
 For operations that apply against Sleeper tables, the scheduled rule will actually invoke a trigger lambda.
-The trigger lambda creates messages on an SQS FIFO queue to invoke a handler lambda, where each message is for single Sleeper table.
-When a lambda is triggered by a FIFO queue, AWS can ensure that for each message for the same
+The trigger lambda creates messages on an SQS FIFO queue to invoke a handler lambda, where each message is for a single Sleeper table.
+We use the table ID as the message group ID.
+When a lambda is triggered by the FIFO queue, AWS will ensure that only one instance of the lambda is active at a time for a given Sleeper table.

-TODO
+This ensures that the system can scale to an arbitrary number of tables.
+Each lambda will have the performance that we expect against a single table.
+Multiple instances of the same operation are prevented from running at once, e.g. compaction job creation, garbage collection.